-Big Data consists of large volumes of data that are generated daily all over the internet.
+Big Data comprises large volumes of data that is generated daily all over the internet.
 In essence, it is a pool of unstructured data that must be made sense of first, to be fit for use.
-The idea, therefore, is to get unstructured information, process it according to requirements and then store it into a data structure as structured data.
+The idea, therefore, is to get unstructured information, process it according to requirements, and then store it into a data structure as structured data.
 This is where the importance of structuring data comes in.
 There are many forms of data structures, ranging from basic to advanced and complex, and their use is essential in the data structuring process.

 The Basics of Data Structuring

 The result of this process is structured, meaningful data that can be further analyzed or used directly to gain business insight.
-The journey from unstructured data to business insight is what the data structuring and processing cycle is all about, and its success often determines the success of the role of data to a particular organization.
+The journey from unstructured data to business insight is what the data structuring and processing cycle is all about.
+Its success often determines the success of the role of data to a particular organization.